Ferdinand Marcos: Wealth and reparations

 In 1995, some 10,000 Filipinos won a US class-action lawsuit filed against the Marcos estate.
-The claims were filed by victims or their surviving relatives consequent on torture, execution, and disappearances.
+The claims were filed by victims or their surviving relatives consequent to torture, execution, and disappearances.

 The Swiss government, initially reluctant to respond to allegations that stolen funds were held in Swiss accounts, returned $684 million of Marcos' holdings.

 Corazon Aquino repealed many of the repressive laws enacted during Marcos's dictatorship.
-She restored the right of habeas corpus, repealed anti-labor laws and freed hundreds of political prisoners.
+She restored the right of habeas corpus, repealed anti-labor laws, and freed hundreds of political prisoners.

 From 1989 to 1996, a series of suits were brought before US courts against Marcos and his daughter Imee, alleging that they bore responsibility for executions, torture, and disappearances.
 A jury in the Ninth Circuit Court awarded US$2 billion to the plaintiffs and to a class composed of human rights victims and their families.
 On June 12, 2008, in Republic of Philippines v.
-Pimentel the US Supreme Court ruled 7–2 that, "The judgment of the Court of Appeals for the Ninth Circuit is reversed, and the case is remanded with instructions to order the District Court to dismiss the interpleader action."
-The court dismissed the interpleader lawsuit filed to determine the rights of 9,500 Filipino human rights victims (1972–1986) to recover US$35 million, part of a US$2 billion judgment in US courts against the Marcos estate, because the Philippines government is an indispensable party, protected by sovereign immunity.
-The Philippines government claimed ownership of the funds transferred by Marcos in 1972 to Arelma S.A., which invested the money with Merrill Lynch, Pierce, Fenner & Smith Inc., in New York.
+Pimentel, the US Supreme Court ruled 7–2 that "The judgment of the Court of Appeals for the Ninth Circuit is reversed, and the case is remanded with instructions to order the District Court to dismiss the interpleader action."
+The court dismissed the interpleader lawsuit filed to determine the rights of 9,500 Filipino human rights victims (1972–1986) to recover US$35 million, part of a US$2 billion judgment in US courts against the Marcos estate, because the Philippine government is an indispensable party, protected by sovereign immunity.
+The Philippine government claimed ownership of the funds transferred by Marcos in 1972 to Arelma S.A., which invested the money with Merrill Lynch, Pierce, Fenner & Smith Inc. in New York.
 In July 2017, the Philippine Court of Appeals rejected the petition seeking to enforce the United States court decision.

 In 2013, Philippine Congress passed Republic Act 10368 or the Human Rights Victims Reparation and Recognition Act of 2013.
 The law created the Human Rights Violations Claims Board and provided reparations to victims of summary execution, torture, enforced disappearances, and other human rights violations.
 Compensation came from P10 billion of stolen wealth seized by the government from the Marcoses.
 A total of 11,103 victims received compensation in 2018.
 A bill filed in Congress in 2020 proposed to compensate tens of thousands of people still not officially recognized as victims of state-sponsored violence.

-Legacy

-Marcos left a legacy of debt, hardship, and repression.